d2718/grel/README.md

 #### Configuration

-Run `grel -g` to generate a default config file; this will show up at `your_normal_config_dir/grel/grel.toml`.
+Run `grel -g` to generate a default config file; this will probably show up at `your_normal_config_dir/grel.toml`, but it might not.
+In any case, a message will print with the path of the new file.
 The defaults are sane, but you'll probably want to at least set the server address.
 The config options (and their default values) are